EU lawmakers push to bolster rights of stranded air travellers

 Airlines' obligation to provide accommodation would be limited in the event of long-running problems, such as the volcanic ash cloud in 2010.

 A spokesman for consumer group Beuc said that more needed to be done to enforce existing rules.
-It welcomed the move to stop the practice of cancelling the return leg of a flight where the passenger failed to turn up for the outward flight.
+It welcomed the move to stop the practice of cancelling the return leg of a flight where the passenger failed to turn up.

 Siim Kallas, the European Union commissioner for transport policy, said the new rules should ensure that "passenger rights do not just exist on paper".